- Nine out of ten marketers find repurposing content more effective than creating and publishing brand new content.

 - Talk through the slides, using the blog content to elaborate on each of the slides

-- Record the whole thing, or run it as say a Facebook Live and use the recording of that for YouTube.
+- Record it (or run it as say a Facebook Live and use the recording of that for YouTube).

-In doing so, you not only have a video, but you now also have a presentation that can now be added to SlideShare, one of the top few hundred websites in the world.
+In doing so, you not only have a video, but you now also have a presentation that can now be added to SlideShare, one of the top websites in the world.

 7. Repurpose Video or Podcast Content as Blog Posts

-We’ve talked about the Blog -> YouTube repurposing recipe.
+We talked about the Blog -> YouTube repurposing workflow (in #6 above).
 Of course, it works the other way around too.

-So if you tend to create videos as your primary content, you then repurpose those videos as blog posts (embedding each video in the relevant post, as per #3 above).
+So if your YouTube channel is your pillar content channel, start repurposing those videos as blog posts (including embedding the video into the post, as per #3 above).

 8. Use Canva for Your Featured Image

-When creating a featured image for your blog posts—useful for increasing engagement in and click-throughs to your post—try using Canva.
+When creating a featured image for your blog posts—useful for increasing engagement in and click-throughs to your post (see ours at the top of this post!)—try using Canva.

 - A square image post on Instagram